codeyblue/geoloc-util/README.md

 # Geolocation CLI Utility

-This is a CLI utility using OpenWeather API to fetch and return geocoding using "<city>, <state>" or "<zipcode>".
+This is a CLI utility, developed on node 20.17, using OpenWeather API to fetch and return geocoding using "<city>, <state>" or "<zipcode>".

 ## Setup